jesscrees/books/TheEffectiveEngineer.md

   - What if a critical team member gets sick or injured, or leaves?
 How can we share knowledge so that the team continues to function?
   - What if users revolt over a new and controversial feature?
 What is our stance and how quickly can we respond?
   - What if a project slips past a promised deadline?
 How might we predict the slippage early, recover, and respond?

+### Chapter 10: Invest in your team's growth
+(pg.195)
+- "You're a staff engineer if you're making a whole team better than it would be otherwise.
+You're a principal engineer if you're making the whole company better than it would be otherwise.
+And you're distinguished if you're improving the industry."
+Thinking early in your career about how to help your co-workers succeed instills the right habits that in turn will lead to your own success.
+- ... the secret to your own career success is to "focus primarily on making everyone around you succeed."